"This is cool": meet the members of Willax's new reality show

 Alexander Pine

 Alisson Pastor She is a model and also a fan of martial arts.
 She is married to the well-known actor Erick Elera, she has also entered the world of competition reality shows in 2017, and she met her current husband when she was an extra on “Al fondo hay lugar”.
-Her love of acting kept her away from game shows, in addition to her pregnancy.
+Her fondness for acting kept her away from game shows, in addition to her pregnancy.

 Chris Soifer